risc-mi/braintumor-ddpm/README.md

 ### Acknowledgements
 This project is financed by research subsidies granted by the government of Upper Austria.
 RISC Software GmbH is Member of UAR (Upper Austrian Research) Innovation Network.

+### TODO:
+- [ ] Tutorial notebook on how to use the pipeline for segmentation
+- [ ] Addition of Deep/Wide MLP architecture and normal initialization